Facebook Twitter

 Teen Resources

-She is currently working on Encounters with Jesus, a seven-part evangelistic series covering interactions that seven people from various walks of life had with Jesus in Matthew's Gospel.
+Encounters with Jesus, a seven-part evangelistic series covering interactions seven people from various walks of life had with Jesus in Matthew's Gospel was published in December.

 Warm regards,